priyamoorjani/CCB293/README.md

 ./smartpca -p <parfilename>
 ```
 #### Input:
 This program requires data in EIGENSTRAT format (See https://reich.hms.harvard.edu/software/InputFileFormats).
-The input geno, snp, and ind files must be consistent.

 The program also requires a parameter file.
 See format below.
 #### Parameter file arguments: